 Please help us further our mission for clean water on the Kona Coast.
 Your support enables us to meet our goals to improve the quality of our nearshore waters.

 We are already beginning to see the impacts of climate change.
 The dark green algal bloom pictured below took place in May.
 Kailua Bay has experienced two additional algal blooms since then.
 Over this past summer, bays from Kawaihae to Keauhou have bloomed as well.
-These blooms are likely an early indication of climate change impacts including record high tides that are eroding shorelines and sweeping new sources of phosphorus and nutrients into our waters.
+These blooms are likely an early indication of climate change impacts including record high tides that are eroding shorelines and sweeping new sources of phosphorus and nitrogen into our waters.
 In addition, summer storms washed land-based pollutants to the nearshore waters.
 This abundance of nutrients, met with warming waters, is causing algal blooms in West Hawai'i, along the West Coast of North America, and around the world.

 The artificial sweetener Sucralose (Splenda) is a very widely used sugar substitute.
 It is an ingredient in over 400 consumer products.
 As a chlorinated carbohydrate, it is not digestible and not metabolized by bacteria in the gut or environment.
 Sucralose survives a wide variety of wastewater treatment processes with very little and insignificant degradation from oxidation or UV irradiation.